cmtchssn/Intro-to-Comp-Music/Presentation/Guided-Listening-Presentation.md

 ---

-These presentations will be prepared and presented in randomly assigned groups of 4-5 students.
+These presentations will be prepared and presented in randomly assigned groups of 3-4 students.
-They should be approximately 15 minutes long.
-Half of this time is dedicated to listening to the full piece.
+They should be between 10 - 15 minutes long.
+Part of this time is dedicated to listening to the full piece.
 There are two components to this assignment, each with different different due dates (noted below).

-## Song Selection – DUE MONDAY FEB 18 (see separate poll on Moodle)
+## Song Selection – DUE MONDAY OCTOBER 09 (see separate poll on Moodle)
 Choose a song from the shared class Spotify Presentation Selections playlist.
 Enter your selection in the poll posted to Moodle.
 These songs are available on a first-come-first-served basis.
 **10 points**

-## Presentation Content – SLIDES DUE ON MOODLE MONDAY FEB 25, PRESENTATIONS FEB 25 & 27
+## Presentation Content – SLIDES DUE ON MOODLE MONDAY OCTOBER 14, PRESENTATIONS OCTOBER 14 & 16
-As much as I like to avoid slides during most classes, you ARE expected to prepare a Powerpoint (or Keynote or Google Slides) for your presentation day.
-Your total presentation cannot exceed 10:00.
+You are expected to prepare a Powerpoint (or Keynote or Google Slides) for your presentation day.
+Your total presentation cannot exceed 15:00.
 Timings per section are approximate and offered as suggestions.

 ### Intro and Background Info – ~3:00
 Give us some background information on the song you chose, including the artists involved, producers, any interesting facts about the writing or recording process, the meaning of the song, etc. Contextualize the non-sonic elements of the song.
 This does not have to be comprehensive - focus on the few things that are most interesting and relevant to the members in your group.
 Anything that is not common knowledge (e.g. dates, widely known facts) MUST be cited using the Chicago style Author-Date format.
 The final slide in your presentation should be your list of references.
 Do not use Wikipedia as a source.
 Interviews, web articles, Twitter posts by the actual artists, etc are all acceptable sources.